 - 250 g cherry tomatoes – red/yellow approx

 - Prepare the Halloumi and veg as outlined in the ingredients and NOTES below.

 - Randomly skewer the vegetables and Halloumi onto the skewers, being careful as you poke the skewer through (a gentle twisting action helps), to avoid splitting the cheese.

-- Drizzle the skewers with a little olive oil.
+- Brush the skewers with a little olive oil.

-- Place on a hot BBQ and cook, turning occasionally until the veg is softening and the edges are beginning to char nicely.
+- Place on a hot barbecue (or under the grill) and cook, turning occasionally until the veg is softening and the edges are beginning to char nicely.